Book a Brisbane Tour →

 How long does the drive from Brisbane to Cairns take?

-The non-stop drive is approximately 18 hours (1,700km on the Bruce Highway).
-With proper stops at the key destinations β€” Fraser Island, Whitsundays, Townsville, Mission Beach β€” allow 10–14 days.
-Most visitors who do the full drive agree that 14 days is the ideal duration.
+The non-stop drive is approximately 19–20 hours (1,705km on the Bruce Highway via the A1).
+With proper stops at the key destinations — K'gari, the Whitsundays, Townsville, Mission Beach — allow 10–14 days.
+Most visitors who complete the full drive agree that 14 days is the ideal duration for seeing everything properly.
+If time is limited, fly to Cairns (2.5 hours) and do a separate South East Queensland trip.

 Is it better to drive north or south on the Brisbane to Cairns route?

-Driving north (Brisbane to Cairns) is slightly preferable as the most dramatic landscapes build as you go β€” the Whitsundays and Cairns are the highlights and work well as the climax.
-Flying back from Cairns to Brisbane saves 18 hours of return driving and often works out similarly priced to car hire return.
+Driving north (Brisbane to Cairns) is slightly preferable — the most dramatic landscapes build progressively as you travel north, and the Whitsundays and Cairns work best as the climax of the journey.
+Flying back from Cairns to Brisbane saves 18+ hours of return driving and is often similarly priced to a return car hire.
+Most itineraries fly back and add the car hire days saved to the time spent at each stop.